Sexual harm disclosure

 - under the age of consent.

 Every person's experience is different; you might be clear about your experience or struggling to name what happened to you.
-After a sexual harm, it is important to have options and make decisions within your own choice and capacity.
+After an incident of sexual harm, it is important to have options and make decisions within your own choice and capacity.

-After disclosing a sexual assault the victim needs to and will:
+After disclosing an incident of sexual harm the victim needs to:

 - be believed

 - feel safe